Skanste: Place Eleven

-The 14-storey class-A office building was put into operation at the end of 2016.
+The 14-storey office building was put into operation at the end of 2016.
 The total floor space of the building is 24,000 m2, with 14,500 m2 available for rent.
-Place Eleven is one of the largest class-A office complexes in Riga and the first office building whose design was awarded the BREEAM Certificate of Excellence.
+Place Eleven is one of the largest office complexes in Riga and the first office building whose design was awarded the BREEAM Certificate of Excellence.

 The design placed first in The Most Sustainable Project in Latvia 2015.
 It is developed by HANNER Group.

 Skanste in the future

 Residential building projects

 By now, three residential complexes have been completed: Skanstes virsotnes, Skanstes mājas, and Skanstes Parks.
-With the area developing, a number of quality apartments will be built in Skanste, ensuring a good living environment for thousands of Rigans.
+With the area developing, a number of apartments will be built in Skanste.